 SDG 8 Fair work and economic growth

-Our suppliers are located all over the world, including in high-risk countries.
-We feel that it is our duty to ensure that our suppliers’ employees receive fair wages and work under good working conditions.
-Our objective is therefore to gain the best possible insight into this matter.
-This is part of the aforementioned objective of identifying all CSR risks and converting them into policy.
-To this end, we aim to have paid unannounced visits to 50% of our suppliers by the end of 2023, in addition to our regular audits and visits.
-We also aim to increase our influence through cooperation.
+We also aim to extend our influence through collaboration with other parties.
+On our own, our influence is insufficient..
 We often cannot do this alone.
 We procure Class 2 fruit and vegetables, which actually constitute a kind of ‘bycatch’.
 In addition, the necessary risk spread ensures that we work with many different suppliers.
 As a result, our influence as Hoogesteger alone is often not sufficient to bring about a change.
-We have therefore set the goal of entering into discussions with at least two parties before the end of 2021 in order to increase our joint influence, or to participate in at least one working group in which this goal has been set.
+We have therefore set the goal of entering into discussions with at least two parties before the end of 2022 in order to increase our joint influence, or to participate in at least one working group in which this goal has been set.

 Closer to home, we obviously also find it important for our own employees to feel good about themselves and to feel like they belong.
 In addition to our continuing focus on safety and personal development, we intend to focus on vitality and sustainable employability in the coming years.
-We will be paying particular attention to these aspects in production, where the work also involves night shifts and places heavy physical demands on our employees.
+Above all production, where the employees work in shifts, places severe physical demands on our people.
 In view of the ageing of the population and the increase in the retirement age, it is important for our ageing employees to be able to find suitable work in the near future as well.
 We therefore aim to ensure that, by the end of 2023, 90% of our older workers will have reached their retirement age in good health and working.